Skip to Content

 • 3.00 Credits

-The study and application of professional communication in contemporary society is dynamic and ever changing.
-This course will provide students with opportunities to explore specialized topics in a seminar format.
-This course may be taken twice as elective credit with different titles and topics.
-Prerequisite: MPC 6010
+The study and application of communication in contemporary society is dynamic and ever changing.
+This course will provide students with opportunities to explore specialized topics in contemporary journalism, electronic mediated communication, human communication studies, and pubic relations in a seminar format.
+This course may be taken twice with different designations (topics).
+This course may not apply for graduate degree requirements if an undergraduate course of the same name or content has been used for undergraduate credit.

 • 3.00 Credits